camalot/repository.camalot/README.md

 The tag/release name can contain the `addon.id`, if it does, it *MUST* have a `-` after it.
 Before the `version` you can have an optional `v`.

-Addon packages will be pulled from _Github Releases_ if it can, otherwise, it will use the source and package it up as the addon package.
+Addon packages will be pulled from _Github Releases_ if it can, otherwise, it will use the source associated from the tag, and package it up as the addon package.

-To use _Github Releases_, the release name should follow the same pattern as the tags, and the zip file should be name `<addon.id>-[v]<version>.zip`
+To use _Github Releases_, the release name should follow the same pattern as the tags, and the zip file should be name `<addon.id>-[v]<version>.zip`.
+The version will be validated against the value in `addon.xml`. `addon.xml` is used as the source of truth, so if they do not match, the version in the `addon.xml` will be used.

+If it can't find the package from the release method, or even from a tag, it will create a package from the latest commit in the `default` branch.
+The `addon.xml` will be parsed to get the version.

 ----